wgcban/ddpm-cd/README.md

 > Offical **Pytorch** implementation of **Remote Sensing Change Detection using Denoising Diffusion Probabilistic Models**.

-## 1. Motivation
+## 1. Motivation & Contribution
 ![image-20210228153142126](./imgs/samples.jpeg)
-*Images generated from the pre-trained diffusion model trained on off-the-shelf remote sensing images.*
+- Images generated from the pre-trained diffusion model trained on off-the-shelf remote sensing images.
+- The generated images exhibit common objects typically observed in real remote sensing imagery, including buildings, trees, roads, vegetation, water surfaces, etc.
+- This showcases the remarkable capability of diffusion models to grasp essential semantics from the training dataset.
+- Although our primary focus isn't image synthesis, we explore the effectiveness of DDPM as a feature extractor for change detection.

 ## 2. Method
 ![image-20210228153142126](./imgs/method.jpg)
-*We fine-tune a lightweight change classifier utilizing the feature representations produced by the pre-trained DDPM alongside change labels*
+We fine-tune a lightweight change classifier utilizing the feature representations produced by the pre-trained DDPM alongside change labels

 ## 3. Usage
 ### 3.1 Requirements